sebamenza5/sebamenza5/README.md

 - 👋 Hi, I’m @sebamenza5, nice to meet you!
 - 👀 I’m interested in front-end developement.
-- 🌱 I’m currently learning React on udemy.com academy.
+- 🌱 I’m currently learning HTML/CSS/JS/React on udemy.com academy.
 - 💞️ I’m looking to collaborate on future proyects of mine.
 - 📫 How to reach me, it's easy <sebamenzamorales@gmail.com>